edggge/docs-site/docs/smart-chain/guides/concepts/consensus.md

 ## Abstract
 We target to design the consensus engine of BSC(Binance Smart Chain) to achieve the following goals:

-1. With quite a few blocks to confirm(should be less than Ethereum), better no fork in most cases.
+1. Wait a few blocks to confirm(should be less than Ethereum 1.0), better no fork in most cases.
-2. Blocking time should be faster than Ethereum, i.e. 5 seconds or less.
+2. Blocking time should be shorter than Ethereum 1.0, i.e. 5 seconds or less.
-3. No inflation, the block reward is transactiongas fees.
+3. No inflation, the block reward is transaction gas fees.
 4. As much as compatible as Ethereum.
-5. With governance as powerful as cosmos.
+5. With staking and governance as powerful as cosmos.

 [Geth](https://github.com/ethereum/go-ethereum/wiki/geth) implements two kinds of consensus engine: ethash(based on PoW) and [clique](https://ethereum-magicians.org/t/eip-225-clique-proof-of-authority-consensus-protocol/1853)(base on PoA).
-Ethash is obviously not a good option for BSC because of lacking hash power on BSC.
-Clique has smaller blocking time and is invulnerable to 51% attack while doing as little to the core data structure as possible to preserve existing Ethereum client compatibility,  it seems to be a good choice except for its lack of powerful staking and governance capability on-chainon.
-On the other hand, the Binance chain is built on cosmos-SDK which does have a perfect staking and governance mechanism.
-Naturally, we try to propose a consensus engine that:
+Ethash is not a fit option for BSC because BSC gives up PoW.
+Clique has smaller blocking time and is invulnerable to 51% attack while doing as little to the core data structure as possible to preserve existing Ethereum client compatibility.
+The shortcoming of PoA is centralization, and the lack of meaningful staking and governance capability on-chain.
+On the other hand, the Binance chain is built on Cosmos which does have a deployed staking and governance mechanism.
+Thus here we try to propose a consensus engine that:

 * Binance chain does the staking and governance parts for BSC.
-* ValidatorSet change of BSC is updated through interchain communication.
+* ValidatorSet change, double sign slash of BSC is updated through interchain communication.
 * Consensus engine of BSC keeps as simple as clique.

-There are already some popular implementations of PoA consensus, like [Bor](https://blog.matic.network/heimdall-and-bor-matic-validator-and-block-production-layers/).
+We investigated some popular implementations of PoA consensus and find out that [Bor](https://blog.matic.network/heimdall-and-bor-matic-validator-and-block-production-layers/) follows a similar design as above.
+We will borrow a few parts from Bor and propose a new consensus engine to achieve all these goals.

+## Infrastructure Components

+1. **Binance Chain**.
+It is responsible for holding the staking function to determine validators of BSC through independent election, and the election workflow are performed via staking procedure.
+2. **BSC validators**.
+Validators are responsible for validating transactions and generating blocks, ensuring the network’s security and the consistency of the ledger.
+In return, they receive rewards from the gas consumption of transactions.
+3. **Staking dApps on BSC(also named as system contract)**.
+There are several genesis contracts to help implement staking on BSC.
+Five classification groups of them:
+    - **Light client contracts**.
+It is a watcher of distributed consensus process implemented by contract that only validates the consensus algorithm of Binance Chain.
+    - **BSCValidatorSet contracts**.
+It is a watcher of validators change of BSC on Binance Chain.
+It will interact with light client contracts to verify the interchain transaction, and apply the validator set change for BSC.
+It also stores rewarded gas fee of blocking for validators, and distribute it to validators when receiving cross chain package of validatorSet change.
+    - **System Reward contract**.
+The incentive mechanism for relayers to maintain system contracts.
+They will get rewards from system reward contract.
+    - **Liveness Slash Contract**.
+The liveness of BSC relies on validator set can produce blocks timely when it is their turn.
+Validators can miss their turns due to any reason.
+This instability of the operation will hurt the performance of the network and introduce more non-deterministic into the system.
+This contract responsible for recording the missed blocking metrics of each validator.
+Once the metrics are above the predefined threshold, the blocking reward for validator will not be relayed to BC for distribution but shared with other better validators.
+    - **Other contract**.
+The BSC may take advantage of powerful governance of Binance Chain in future, for example, propose to change a parameter of genesis.
+We will take this part into consideration to make it extensible.

+Staking and Governance on Binance chain is at a higher layer upon consensus.
+As for Relayer, it is a standalone process and open about how to implement it.
+The detail of them will not be included in this doc.

+This doc only focus on the **BSC validators** and **Staking dApps** on BSC parts which are more closely to consensus engine.

+## System Reward Distribution
+The system reward structure in BSC is highly configurable.
+We may adjust the parameters through governance.

+The rewards comes from transaction fees,  rewards are distributed based on several(configurable) rules:
+1. Validator that generate the block will receives 15/16 of the gas fee..
+2. System reward contract receive 1/16 of the gas fee.

+If the balance of System reward contract is above 100BNB, will not distribute any BNB to it.
+The coming section will explain how these contracts distributing reward.

+## Staking dApps on BSC

+### Light client contract
+We can consider light client contract as a utility contract, we will not explain the detail of it in this doc.
+The following interfaces is used:
+- **isHeaderSynced(uint64 height) external**

+   The block header of Binance chain must have synced before verifying any state against block at specified height.
+- **validateMerkleProof(bytes32 appHash, string memory storeName, bytes memory key, bytes memory value, bytes memory proof)**

+   It will verify the existence key value or the absence of the key against the block at specified height.
+- **getAppHash(uint64 height) external**

+   return the appHash of BC at specified height.

+### BSCValidatorSet contract
+It is a watcher of validators change of BSC on Binance chain.
+It implement the following interfaces:

+- **handlePackage(bytes calldata msgBytes, bytes calldata proof, uint64 height, uint64 packageSequence)**

+   **Conditions**:

+        1. Sequence in order.
+        2. Call MerkleProof lib to verify the msgBytes.

+    **Action**:

+        1. if the first byte of msgBytes is 0x00, do *Actions validators update*;
+        2. if the first byte of msgBytes is 0x01, do *Actions jail*.

+    **Actions jail**:

+        1. mark the validator as jailed.
+        2. reward the msg sender by call sytem reward contract.
+    **Actions validators update**:

+        1. Do distribue the incoming of validators: if the incoming is large than 0.1 BNB, will do cross chain transfer to its account on BC, otherwise will transfer to its address on BSC.
+        2. Update the latest validatorSet.
+        3. Clean the metrics record on slash contract.
+        4. Reward the msg sender by call sytem reward contract.
+- **CurrentValidator() returns ([]address)**

+    returns the validators that is not jailed.
+- **deposit(address valAddr) external**

+    **Conditions**:

+        1. The message sender must be the coinbase
+        2. Can only call once in one block.
+    **Actions**:

+        1. Add the incoming of the validator.

+### System Reward contract
+For now, only **Light Client contract**, **BSCValidatorSet contract** and **TokenHub contract** are permitted to call system reward contract.
+It implement the following interfaces:

+- **claimRewards(address payable to, uint256 amount) external**

+    **Conditions**:

+        1. The message sender must in permission list.
+        2. The amount should be no more than 1 BNB

+    **Actions**:

+        1. Transfer amount of BNB to specified address

+### Liveness Slash contract
+If a validator failed to produce a block, will record it and finally slash it.
+It implement the following interfaces:

+- **Slash(validator address) external**

+    **Conditions:

+        1. The message sender must in coinbase.
+        2. can only call once in one block.

+    **Actions**:

+        1. increase the missing blocks metrics of the validator by one.
+        2. if the missing blocks metrics is times of 50, will call misdemeanor func of BSCValidatorSet contract to trigger a misdemeanor event and distribute the incoming of the validator to others.
+        3. if the missing blocks metrics is times of 150, will call felony func of BSCValidatorSet contract to trigger a felony event, not only slash the incoming, but also kick the validator out of validatorset.

 ## Consensus Protocol

-The framework of consensus engine is quite similar to [clique](https://ethereum-magicians.org/t/eip-225-clique-proof-of-authority-consensus-protocol/1853).
+The implement of the consensus engine is named as **Parlia** which is similar to [clique](https://ethereum-magicians.org/t/eip-225-clique-proof-of-authority-consensus-protocol/1853).
 This doc will focus more on the difference and ignore the common details.

-The key features are:
+Before introducing, we would like to clarify some terms:

+1. Epoch block.
+Consensus engine will update validatorSet from BSCValidatorSet contract periodly.
+For now the period is 100 blocks, a block is called epoch block if the height of it is times of 100.
+2. Snapshot.
+Snapshot is an assistant object that help to store the validators and recent signers of a block.

+### Key features

+#### Light client security
-1. Validators set changes at the (epoch+N/2) blocks.
+Validators set changes take place at the (epoch+N/2) blocks.
 (N is the size of validatorset before epoch block).
 Considering the security of light client, we delay N/2 block to let validatorSet change take place.

-   The key interfaces of an engine are: `VerifyHeader`, `VerifySeal`, `FinalizeAndAssemble`, `Prepare` and `Seal`.
+Every epoch block, validator will query the validatorset from contract and fill it in the extra_data field of block header.
+Full node will verify it against the validatorset in contract.
+A light client will use it as the validatorSet for next epoch blocks, however, it can not verify it against contract, it have to believe the signer of the epoch block.
+If the signer of the epoch block write a wrong extra_data, the light client may just go to a wrong chain.
+If we delay N/2 block to let validatorSet change take place, the wrong epoch block won’t get another N/2 subsequent blocks that signed by other validators, so that the light client are free of such attack.

+#### System transaction
+The consensus engine may invoke system contracts, such transactions are called system transactions.
+System transactions is signed by the the validator who is producing the block.
+For the witness node, will generate the system transactions(without signature) according to its intrinsic logic and compare them with the system transactions in the block before applying them.

 ### How to Produce a new block